CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

   specifies the grid.
 This is a string and for the current CICE driver, gx1, gx3, and tx1 are supported. (default = gx3)

 ``--set``,  ``-s`` SET1,SET2,SET3
   specifies the optional settings for the case.
 The settings for ``--suite`` are defined in the suite file.
 Multiple settings can be specified by providing a comma deliminated set of values without spaces between settings.
 The available settings are in **configurations/scripts/options** and ``cice.setup --help`` will also list them.
 These settings files can change either the namelist values or overall case settings (such as the debug flag).
+For cases and tests (not suites), settings defined in **~/.cice_set** will be included in the --set options.
+This behaviour can be overridden with the `--ignore-user-set`` command line option.

+``--ignore-user-set``
+  ignores settings defined in **~/.cice.set** (if it exists) for cases and tests.  **~/.cice_set** is always ignored for test suites.

 For CICE, when setting up cases, the ``--case`` and ``--mach`` must be specified.
 It's also recommended that ``--env`` be set explicitly as well.